Spanish–Ottoman Wars: Ottomans took war to the Western Mediterranean (1542–1559)

-In 1558, the Ottoman fleet under the command of Turgut Reis and Piyale Pasha carried out a larger-scale operation in the Western Mediterranean, invading Reggio in Calabria, plundering the Lipari Islands, and capturing Massa Lubrense, Cantone and Sorrento on the Amalfi coast of the Kingdom of Naples.
-The fleet then bombarded Piombino on the Tuscan coast, headed south and defeated a fleet of the Knights of Malta off the coast of Malta, then headed for the Balearic Islands and captured Ciutadella, the capital of the island of Minorca, after an eight-day siege (July 17).
-The Spanish response (allied with Moroccan troops in their own conflict with Ottoman Algeria) was the Expedition to Mostaganem (1558) in an attempt to conquer Algiers, but ended in a disastrous failure.
+1558: The Ottoman fleet, under the command of Turgut Reis and Piyale Pasha, carried out a larger-scale operation in the Western Mediterranean—invading Reggio in Calabria; plundering the Lipari Islands; and capturing Massa Lubrense, Cantone, and Sorrento on the Amalfi coast of the Kingdom of Naples.
+The fleet then bombarded Piombino on the Tuscan coast, headed south, and defeated a fleet of the Knights of Malta off the coast of Malta; then the fleet headed for the Balearic Islands and captured Ciutadella, the capital of the island of Minorca, after an eight-day siege (17 July).
+The Spanish response (allied with Moroccan troops in their own conflict with Ottoman Algeria) was the Expedition to Mostaganem (1558) in an attempt to conquer Algiers, but it ended in disastrous failure.